angular/material-start/README.md

 http-server -a localhost -p 8000
 ```

-Alternatively, you can choose to configure your own webserver, such as apache or nginx.
+Alternatively, you can choose to configure your own web server, such as apache or nginx.
 Just
 configure your server to serve the files under the `app/` directory.